zama-ai/fhe_ios_demo/README.md

 - `ios-arm64`
 - `ios-arm64-simulator`

-## Compiling the Data Vault and end-user application
+## Data Vault and end-user application compilation

 Now you can open your Xcode IDE, open this directory and start building the apps.